wcjohnchen/capstoneProject3/README.md

 IV.
 Time Series

 The delayed departure time data was averaged monthly and split into train and test sets, 80:20.
 A sliding window of previous 66 months were used to predict future 24 months.
 Lag time = 1.
 Mean absolute percentage error (MAPE) was calculated on test predictions.

 ## Exploratory Data Analysis

+There were 36.8% of flights that departed late between 2009 and 2018.
+And among those, 72.3% resulted in late arrival to their desintation (Fig. 3).
+There were many causes of delays including carrier, weather, NAS, security, and late aircraft delays (Fig. 4a), and the time of a day (Fig. 4b).
+Delay departure time may also be affected by the months of a year (Fig. 5), airline companies (Fig. 6), and aiport locations (Fig.7).
+The correlation matrix shows a strong correlation between the departure delay and arrival delay, followed by carrier delay and late aircraft delay (Fig. 8).

 Figure 3.
 Flight departure from 2009 to 2018.
 (A) Delayed and on-time departure.
 (B) Delayed departure and arrival.
 (C) Histogram of delayed time.
 (D) Averaged delayed time.